apache/couchdb-documentation/rfcs/004-document-storage.md

 FoundationDB imposes a hard 10MB limit on transactions.
-In order to reserve space for additional metadata, user-defined indexes, and generally drive users towards best practices in data modeling this RFC proposes a **1 MiB** limit on document sizes going forward.
+In order to reserve space for additional metadata, user-defined indexes, and generally drive users towards best practices in data modeling this RFC proposes a **1MB (1,000,000 byte)** limit on document sizes going forward.

 ## Requirements Language